vdbg/gq-gmc-influx/README.md

 1. Git clone this repository and cd into directory
 2. `cp template.config.yaml config.yaml`
-3. Edit file `config.yaml` by following instructions in file
+3. Edit file `config.yaml` by following the instructions in the file
 4. `pip3 install -r requirements.txt`
 5. `python3 main.py` or `./main.py`